AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Definitions of Model Quality

-Conveniently, from a conceptual perspective, broadening the scope of model performance does not require any major changes in the illustrative architecture developed thus far, i.e.~Fig.~\ref{Fig:DynamicLearning}.
+As for discussing metrics specifically, it is convenient that, from a conceptual perspective, broadening the scope of model performance does not require any major changes in the illustrative architecture developed thus far, i.e.~Fig.~\ref{Fig:DynamicLearning}.
 While ML components and ML pipelines have all incorporated an accuracy evaluator, the high-level evaluator module has been left intentionally abstract from the beginning, linking up with the interfaces of both.
 There is no reason why the ML-pipeline bundle cannot be fleshed out as a proper wrapper either; Fig.~\ref{Fig:BundleControl} only avoided this for the sake of simplicity.
 Thus, assuming low-level interfaces have easy access to other model characteristics beyond internally evaluated accuracy, e.g.~runtime or memory footprint, higher-level modules are able to optimise the solution according to varied objectives.
 Admittedly, direct assessment in the Fig.~\ref{Fig:DynamicLearning} schematic does remain limited to the ML solution, with high-level strategies being only indirectly evaluable.
 This is likely fine in practice, although, in theory, perhaps high-level strategies should in fact be directly evaluated and optimised; see Section~\ref{Sec:Discussion}.